-Flying ants invade Wimbledon's hallowed courts
+Tennis - Flying ant invasion bugs Wimbledon players

+LONDON (Reuters) - Wimbledon was invaded by thousands of flying ants on Wednesday, causing much annoyance to players, officials and ticket holders alike - but there was little anyone could do to drive out the pests.

-LONDON Rising temperatures and humidity caused an unlikely problem at Wimbledon on Wednesday as the All England Club was infested with flying ants.
+Rising temperatures and humidity caused swarms of ants to make themselves at home in every nook and cranny of the All England Club.

-Players, officials and spectators were all affected, with some - such as Croatian player Donna Vekic - even seen applying insect repellant during the changeovers in her second round match with Johanna Konta on Centre Court.
+French umpire Kader Nouni was seen slapping his face as he tried to squash the irritants, while Croatian Donna Vekic was spotted applying insect repellent during the changeovers of her match against Briton Johanna Konta on Centre Court.

-Other players who were not as well prepared as Vekic had to resort to trying to swat the insects away with their rackets - with little success.
+However, other players who were not as well prepared tried to swat the insects away with their rackets - with little success.

+"I definitely have taken home a few both in my belly and

+in my bags," sixth seed Konta said after squeezing past Vekic in a three-hour thriller.

+With the temperature soaring above 30 degrees Centigrade, the sticky conditions seem to have given the flying ants the perfect opportunity to spread their wings.

 "That was strange.
-There was flies, flies," said 12th seed Jo-Wilfried Tsonga after his second round straight-sets win over Italy's Simone Bolelli.
+There was flies, flies," said French 12th seed Jo-Wilfried Tsonga after his second-round win over Italy's Simone Bolelli.

 "It was in my nose and in my ear."